What is ResonTech?

 | UPLOAD | Upload training data and scripts to your S3 bucket via the Files page or rclone. | Indexes your workspace, validates file paths, generates presigned URLs for workers. |

 | WRITE | Write your model code.
-PyTorch, TensorFlow, HuggingFace — any framework, as-is. | Parses your job config, calculates GPU memory requirements, queues against available workers. |
+PyTorch, TensorFlow, HuggingFace — any framework, as-is. | Parses your job config, calculates GPU memory requirements, schedules against available workers. |

 | EXEC | Submit via the platform dashboard or Python SDK. | Selects optimal GPU nodes, provisions a Kubernetes cluster, configures distributed execution (NCCL/FSDP/FL), starts your job. |